abelkartwii/abelkartwii/index.md

 **In my free time**, I...
 - contribute to my engineering sorority [Alpha Omega Epsilon](http://aoetheta.org/), where I have met some of the most wonderful women in STEM
 - spend a lot of time at the gym!
 I was usually on my feet running 30 miles a week, but I've taken a new interest in weightlifting 🏋️‍♀️
 - [read](https://www.goodreads.com/belzki) books on any interest of mine!
-I love non-fiction and
+I love non-fiction and self-help
 - learn [languages](https://duome.eu/chaleurhumaine) (the human kind here) -- a [pipe dream](https://abelkartwii.github.io/abelkartwii/languages) languages of mine is to learn one language from each major language family

 ### 🍓 reach out!